 OSIRIS-REx will take about two years to zero in on its target—the asteroid Bennu.
 The spacecraft will carry five science instruments that will map the asteroid in visible, infrared and x-ray wavelengths, with the Canadian instrument, OLA (short for the OSIRIS-REx Laser Altimeter), measuring its surface materials and topography.
 When OSIRIS-REx reaches Bennu in 2018, OLA will spend six months mapping the entire surface to learn more about the asteroid's history, composition and morphology.
 Mission scientists will then use this information to choose a location for the spacecraft to sample.
 OSIRIS-REx will lower itself down towards the surface and—without landing—extend its robotic arm and use a Touch-and-Go Sampler to grasp over 60 g of fine gravel, dust and surface material (known as regolith).
 The sample-return capsule will then make its way back to Earth, touching down in the desert of Utah in 2023.

 The OSIRIS-REx mission is led by Principal Investigator Dr. Dante S. Lauretta of the University of Arizona and supported by a science team of co-investigators, with project management at NASA's Goddard Space Flight Center.
 The spacecraft was built by Lockheed Martin Space Systems.

 OSIRIS-REx Mission Animation

 This animation provides an overview of how the OSIRIS-REx spacecraft will study the asteroid Bennu, collect a sample and return it to Earth.
-Canada's contribution to the mission, the OSIRIS-REx Laser Altimeter (OLA), can been seen firing an orange beam at 0:29.
+Canada's contribution to the mission, the OLA, can been seen firing an orange beam at 0:29.
 This is how the instrument will produce a 3D map of Bennu.
 (Credit: NASA/Goddard Space Flight Center)

 - Date modified: